 Dash cams have evolved from simple in-car video recorders into sophisticated, multifunctional devices that enhance driver safety, protect against liability, and monitor vehicles even when parked.
-Whether you’re a daily commuter, a fleet operator, or a rideshare driver, dash cams offer real-time evidence, peace of mind, and intelligent features that can make a real difference.
+Whether you are a daily commuter, a fleet operator, or a rideshare driver, dash cams offer real-time evidence, peace of mind, and intelligent features that can make a real difference.

 But a dash cam is more than just a camera.
 Its performance and reliability depend on several internal components working together in harmony.
 From the lens that captures the image to the processor that encodes it, each part contributes to the final video quality, system responsiveness, and smart functionality.